amnesica/BelugaProject/INSTALL_DOCKER.md

     colorFeeder=red, blue
     ```

-    If you do not have a local feeder, set `colorFeeder=NONE`.
+    If you do not have a local feeder, set `colorFeeder=red` (valid color is needed here)

     - Enter the amount of your feeders